 Unless you’re a professional designer yourself, you should ask yourself if changes you’re about to make better communicate your message, or just cater to your own (subjective) preferences.
 If the ultimate “client” is someone else in your organization, you may end up making design changes only to have them changed back.
 This costs money, so resist the urge to act as designer.

 8. The design process should not cause angst.

 Your materials are important to everyone involved including the designers.
 But keep your perspective.
 Every piece cannot be all-things-to-all-people.
 Hopefully, the piece you’re working on now will be followed by another and another and another, each helping to burnish the brand you’re trying to convey.
 The longer you agonize over a piece, the less likely your changes will appreciably change the strength of it.

 Most of us who work with designers day-in-and-day-out make quick decisions regarding a particular design.
-Because we know and trust the designers with whom we work, it’s very rare we literally “go back to the drawing board” because we know a brand is not won or lost on the basis of a single piece of collateral, or PowerPoint or even annual report.
-When we’ve done our homework before we’ve sent it off to the designer, the designer has taken our words, our concepts, our color schemes and our brand attributes into consideration before showing us mock-ups of a design.
+Because we know and trust the designers we work with, it’s very rare we literally “go back to the drawing board”.
+When we’ve done our homework, the graphic designer has taken our words, our concepts, our color schemes and our brand into consideration before showing us mock-ups of a design.